SigNoz/signoz.io/docs/operate/clickhouse/distributed-clickhouse.md

 :::info
 In v0.12, SigNoz introduces support for distributed clickhouse.
 Multiple replicas for clickhouse shards are not supported in v0.12.0, please follow upcoming releases to check availability.

+In v0.42, support for multiple replicas for clickhouse shards is added.
 :::

 ## Prerequisites

-- SigNoz version >= 0.12
+- SigNoz version >= 0.42
-- SigNoz OtelCollector >= 0.66
+- SigNoz OtelCollector and Schema Migrator >= 0.88.19
-- SigNoz Chart >= 0.6.0
+- SigNoz Chart >= 0.38.1
 - Zookeeper (or ClickHouse Keeper) is mandatory for running a distributed ClickHouse cluster
-- 3 nodes Zookeeper cluster recommended for distributed ClickHouse cluster with production environment, while single instance of Zookeeper should suffice for development environment.
+- 3 nodes Zookeeper cluster recommended for distributed ClickHouse cluster with production environment, while single instance of Zookeeper should suffice for development environment

 ## Distributed ClickHouse Setup for SigNoz

 Basically, distributed ClickHouse cluster consists of the following:

-- More than one clickhouse shard instances
+- More than one clickhouse shard/replica instances
 - All clickhouse server information included in `remote_servers` clickhouse config as shards
 - Zookeeper cluster with 1 or 3 nodes, and including it in `zookeeper` clickhouse config